tessapower/tessapower.github.io/docs/about.md

 app, and from Katalon to React Testing Library for their ReactJS Web app.

 I speak English and German!
-I studied Mechatronics for a year while working at [Cenit](https://cenit.com), a German firm that produces the world's leading software for offline robotics programming and optimisation of production line processes.
+I studied Mechatronics for a year while working at [Cenit](https://cenit.com), a German company that produces the world's leading graphical software for offline robotics programming and optimisation of production line processes.

-You can check out things I've done [here](/projects/) and read about what I'm learning and working on [here](/blog/).
+You can check out my projects [on GitHub](https://github.com/tessapower) and read about what I'm learning and working on [here](/blog/).

 ---